Frost-Phoenix/nixos-config/README.md

 toogle_oppacity.sh
 </summary>

 **Description:** This script toggles the Hyperland oppacity effect.
-If the oppacity is currently set to 0.90, it will be set to 1, and if it's set to 1, it will be set to 0.90. <br>
+If the oppacity is currently set to 0.90, it will be set to 1, and if it's set to 1, it will be set to 0.90.

 **Usage:** ```toogle_oppacity```
 </details>